 In this case, the spectrum of the sampled signal consists of shifted non-overlapping versions of (1Ts)X(ω).
-It is possible by obeying the Nyquist’s sampling rate condition.
+It is possible by obeying Nyquist’s sampling rate condition.
 In this case, we can recover X(ω) or x(t) from Xs(ω) or Xs(t).

 In this case, the spectra of X(ω) are overlapped as the sampling rate is less than that of the Nyquist rate, hence it is not possible to recover the original signal from sampled signal.
 Due to overlapping of the spectra some frequency components of the original signal will acquire a different frequency, this phenomenon is called frequency aliasing.

-What is the Aliasing Effect?
+What is the Aliasing Effect in Sampling?